Understanding Medicare Special Needs Plans in Cherokee County, Alabama

 These plans cater to individuals residing in long-term care facilities, such as nursing homes, or those requiring extended skilled nursing facility care at home.
 The CMS website provides more information about I-SNPs and their coverage details.

-What is the average premium for I-SNP plans in Cherokee County?
+- What is the total number of I-SNP options in Cherokee County?

 Chronic Condition Special Needs Plans (C-SNPs)